 2. Find somewhere safe to sit down.
 Take a few deep breaths.
 Practice conscious relaxation and allow your mind to focus clearly on your situation.
 Don’t allow yourself to panic.

 3. Have a good, refreshing drink of water.
 Eat something nutritious.
-What we are trying to do here is allow the mind and body to relax, come to grips with your current situation, and make clear, sensible, and accurate judgements.
+What we are trying to do here is allow the mind and body to relax, come to grips with your current situation, and make clear, sensible, and accurate judgement.

 4. Once you are rehydrated and rested, start to think logically about where you may have overstepped the track.
 How long ago did you last see a track marker?
 The average adult walks only at about 3 mph, so it’s highly likely that you are not a long way from where you should be.